ermlikeyeah/ermlikeyeah.github.io/_posts/2018-07-04-leeds-cross-gov-dwp-digital-design-examples.markdown

 For me, at DWP Digital we need to make we do start with the needs of the users.
 We need to make sure that we understand the user needs and we meet those needs through our design work.
 That is what makes a pattern: the application of design components in a certain context that meets a user need.
 And research and testing plays a big part in that.

-We are planning out fifth design example get-together, and we are also going to look at how we can do smaller sessions remotely more regularly.
+We are planning out fifth design examples get-together, and we are also going to look at how we can do smaller sessions remotely more regularly.

 ![Animation of Run the Jewels spreading love](/assets/rtj.gif)